Menu

 View and download the full degree plan for our Kinesiology major (PDF).

-2. Kinesiology – Athletic Training Emphasis
+2. Kinesiology – Pre-Athletic Training Emphasis

 Athletic trainers motivate others to fulfill athletic goals while practicing principles of injury prevention and rehabilitation.
 In this track, you will: